Curious about how far 10,000 steps takes you?

 This depends on how fast—as in the intensity of steps—you’re going.

 But all in all, expect to take around 1,000 steps in ten minutes.
-This is likely faster than walking through the grocery store but slower than if you deliberately walked fast because you need to use the bathroom.
+It’s faster than a casual stroll but not as rushed as if you were in a hurry because you need to use the bathroom.

 At a pace of three miles per hour, it will take roughly one hour and forty minutes to take 10,000 steps.